 - E-1.
-The Flood Control and Coastal Emergencies (FCCE) appropriation funds all Public Law (PL) 84-99 activities, includes responsibility for disaster preparedness, inspection of non-Federal flood risk management projects, emergency operations, rehabilitation of damaged flood and coastal storm risk management projects, emergency dredging, emergency water assistance, Advance Measures for the imminent threat of unusual flooding, and participation in the hazard mitigation program. - E-2.
-Previously appropriated Funding, Funding previously transferred from other appropriations for flood control, and new FY 2022 Funding will be used to fund these purposes.
+The Flood Control and Coastal Emergencies appropriation funds all P.L.
+84-99 activities, includes responsibility for disaster preparedness, inspection of non-federal flood risk management projects, emergency operations, rehabilitation of damaged flood and coastal storm risk management projects, emergency dredging, emergency water assistance, Advance Measures for the imminent threat of unusual flooding, and participation in the hazard mitigation program. - E-2.
+Previously appropriated Funding, Funding previously transferred from other appropriations for flood control, and new FY2023 funding will be used to fund these purposes.